pprieri/ml/README.md

 # ML

-This repo will be populated with projects and personal certifications
+This repo contains both my ML projects and Certifications